Alluxio/alluxio/docs/resources/templates/Design-Document-Template.md

 Date:

 ## Overview
-This section explains the motivation of the work, providing the status QUO and the problems associated with it.
+This section explains the motivation of the work, providing the status quo and the problems associated with it.
 This section also proposes the high level solution to the problem.